Rohit93M/com.example.framework/readme.md

 # Trello Web App Automation Testing Framework

 ## Project Overview
-This project is a Java Maven TestNG framework designed for practicing automation testing using the Trello web application.
+This project is a Java Selenium TestNG framework designed for practicing automation testing using the Trello web application.
 Trello is a project management tool that helps teams organize tasks and projects using boards, lists, and cards.

 ## Key Features
 - *Board Customization Testing*: Ensure end-to-end board creation and deletion is working fine.